ramaditya29/ContactsMeanApp/README.md

 # ContactsMeanApp

--->MEAN App
+1.MEAN App
--->This is a single page App done in AngularJS
+2.This is a single page App done in AngularJS
--->Here you can display all the contacts list
+3.Here you can display all the contacts list
--->You can add new contact to it
+4.You can add new contact to it
--->Minification of Angular Code(Grunt plugins)
+5.Minification of Angular Code(Grunt plugins)
--->Unit Testing of Angular(Karma and Jasmine)
+6.Unit Testing of Angular(Karma and Jasmine)
---> Deployment of Code in your Production Environment(AWS,Heroku) from your local system using Flightplan scripts and fly command
+7.Deployment of Code in your Production Environment(AWS,Heroku) from your local system using Flightplan scripts and fly command

 Here I used

-Database:
+1.Database:
 MongoDB

-Node Middle wares:
+2.Node Middle wares:
-Express --> Node Framework
+a.Express --> Node Framework
-Mongoose
+b.Mongoose
-Grunt
+c.Grunt
-Karma
+d.Karma
-Jasmine
+e.Jasmine
-Flightplan
+f.Flightplan

-Angular
+3.Angular "\n"
-Angular-Route
+a.Angular-Route
-Angular-Resource
+b.Angular-Resource
-Angular-Mock
+c.Angular-Mock
-Bootstrap
+d.Bootstrap